 - free black and white printing and photocopying (up to 20 pages)

-The loan period for customers with exempt library cards is changing from 3 weeks to 6 weeks from Monday 2 December 2019.
+The loan period is 6 weeks for holders of exempt library cards.
 The longer loan period does not apply to DVDs and music CDs.

 You still have to pay to reserve items from a library outside of Kent.

 We also have a range of services especially for the disabled or elderly you may be interested in.

 For more information, speak to your local library.

 You need a library card to take books, films and music out of the library.

 To get a library card you need to join the library.
 If you join online you will get your card when you first visit a library.
 If you join in a library you will get it when you are there.

 To replace a lost or damaged card, please bring proof of your name and address to one of our libraries.
 A £1.50 charge applies.